heikkipora/tesla-slack/README.md

 * TESLA_USERNAME - username to the Tesla portal
 * TESLA_PASSWORD - password to the Tesla portal
 * SLACK_RECEIVE_TOKEN - for "outgoing Slack webhooks"
+* SLACK_SEND_TOKEN - for "incoming Slack webhooks"
+* SLACK_DOMAIN - Slack domain name where notifications are sent to
+* SLACK_CHANNEL - Slack channel where notifications are sent to
+* MONGOHQ_URL or MONGOLAB_UR - or an instance of mongodb running at localhost with db "tesla" available

 Testing locally
 ---------------